jkson5/jkson_fcc_mod/README.md

 ## How to check FCC mode

 You should start DJI GO, go to HD settings, and look to frequency graph.
 If line ~1km is a bit under 90dBm, you are in CE mode.
 If line is higher than 90dBm, you are in FCC mode.
-Boost mode(1.5W) you can proof only with special radio analyzer, or with the test flight.
+Boost mode(1.5W) you can proof only with [radio powermeter](https://youtu.be/FS0O841k_SU), or with the test flight.
 Please ensure you have enough battery for back flight.

-## How to contact me for thanks or questions
+## How to say thanks or contact me

-Telegram messenger @jkson5
+PayPal and email - evgeniychuiko@gmail.com
+Telegram messenger @jkson5, or email me, but please start with "thank you" to PayPal.
+I have spent few months for it, and will spend more with your support.
+Thank you in advance!

 ## How to remove jkson mod